ALI-JUTT/Hard-Encyrpt/README.md

 # Hard-Encyrpt
-# Hide/Encrypt Your Py Code In Base64,marshal,zlib,etc
+# Hide/Encrypt Your Code In Base64,marshal,zlib,etc

 # USE